 You’ll love this recipe because it’s

-• delicious and even dairy eaters LOVE them!
+• Delicious and even for dairy eaters, they love them!

 • a great vegan wedding or shower favor!

 My children and I made these easy vegan chocolates for Christmas gifts for the whole family last year.
 We set up an assembly line and quickly made dozens of vegan chocolates filled with peanut butter, raspberry, caramel, and peppermint cream.
-We put them in simple white candy boxes and decorated them with metallic stickers that we found at The Dollar Tree.
-They looked beautiful and very professional with very little time or effort.
+We placed them in simple white candy boxes and decorated them with metallic stickers from The Dollar Tree.
+They looked beautiful and professional with minimal time or effort.

 Fillings

-You can use just about anything that you would like inside of your chocolates!
+You can use almost anything you like inside your chocolates.
 You only need about 1/2 tsp in each chocolate.
 These are our favorite fillings:

 • Peanut Butter: Not much tastes better than chocolate and peanut butter.
 I also like sprinkling a little kosher salt on these bottoms!

-• Jelly or Jam: Raspberry jam is one of my favorite fillings for these homemade chocolates, but you can use any flavor that you like.
-Jam makes a delicious and super easy filling for these chocolates without having to make anything special.
+• Jelly or Jam: Raspberry jam is one of my favorite fillings for these homemade chocolates, but you can use any flavor you prefer.
+Jam makes a delicious, effortless filling for these chocolates, requiring no special preparation.

-• Caramel: I love to use my salted vegan caramel to fill these chocolates!
+• Caramel: I love using my salted vegan caramel to fill these chocolates!
 It involves making your own caramel, but once you taste it, you’ll be glad that you went through a little extra effort!

-• Butterscotch Sauce: If you want the taste of caramel, but without the difficulty of making the caramel.
-My vegan butterscotch sauce tastes very similar and it’s much easier to make.
+• Butterscotch Sauce: If you want the taste of caramel without the hassle of making it.
+My vegan butterscotch sauce tastes very similar, and it’s much easier to make.

 • Peppermint Cream: This is like the creamy peppermint filling inside of a peppermint patty.
 It’s super easy to make your own with just a few ingredients.